sfigg/commercialization-public/docset/customize/mdm/developersetup-csp.md

 <p style="margin-left: 20px">The node for configuring connections to the Windows Device Portal service.

 <a href="" id="deviceportal-connection-httpport"></a>**DevicePortal/Connection/HttpPort**
 <p style="margin-left: 20px">An integer value that is used to configure the HTTP port for incoming connections to the Windows Device Portal service.
+If authentication is enabled, **HttpPort** will redirect the user to the (required) **HttpsPort**.

 <p style="margin-left: 20px">The only supported operation is Replace.